Faculty & Staff

 - Be objective and nonjudgmental as much as possible.

 - Encourage the student to consider speaking with someone confidentially at the Counseling Center and discuss referring the student to our office with the student.

 - Tell the student about our website so they can obtain additional information about our services.

 Counselor in the Classroom

 The Counselor in the Classroom Program can be utilized by any faculty member.
-When a faculty member has to be absent from a class, if given two week’s notice, CS staff may be able to meet with the class and provide educational programming.
-With the assistance of the faculty member, a counselor may develop an appropriate student assignment to be given to the faculty the next class period.
-To schedule educational programming simply complete the Request a Program form and return it by email to firstname.lastname@example.org or call 850-599-3145.
+When a faculty member has to be absent from a class, if given two week’s notice, OCS staff may be able to meet with the class and provide educational programming.
+To schedule educational programming simply complete the Request a Program form and return it by email to email@example.com or call 850-599-3145.